Tochukwunwafororizu/osticket-prereqs/README.md

 <h2>Installation Steps</h2>
-I will start by creating a virtual machine on Azure and naming the resource group (osTicket) and naming the virtual machine (os-Ticket-vm)
+I will start by creating a virtual machine in Microsoft Azure and naming the resource group (osTicket) and naming the virtual machine (os-Ticket-vm)
 I picked  image size(windows 10pro,version 22H2-x64 Gen2) and 8GB memory size.

 <p>